hubertdungen/Stellaris_flexScript/README.md

 - **User-Friendly Interaction:** Improved prompts and instructions for a smoother user experience.
 - **Optimized Performance:** Adjusted for faster execution, with modes tailored for different user needs.
 - **Auto-Update Feature:** This feature ensures that the MPP files are always equal to the Stellaris target files.
+- **Steam Publishing:** After auto-updating, an admin can upload the mod directly to Steam using `steamcmd`.

 ## Installation